codatio/codat-docs/docs/lending/get-started.md

 - Commerce - Customers
 - Commerce - Orders

-If you don't have all of these enabled, some features of Assess will not work.
+If you don't have all of these enabled, some features of Lending will not work.

 Configure your _Link settings_.
 Click on the **Settings** tab in the top menu and then navigate to _Auth flow > Link_.
 Scroll down to _Integration categories_ and ensure _Accounting_, _Commerce_ and _Banking_ data types are enabled.